 - Microsoft Edge = InPrivate Window

-This privacy feature disables the browsing history and web cache (URLs saved at the browser level).
-The browser will not record history while the user has enabled Private Browsing.
+This privacy feature disables the browser from saving internet history.
+This means the browser will not record history while the user has enabled Private Browsing.
 (We will call it Private Browsing for the rest of this article.)

 Can Covenant Eyes still see activity with Private Browsing enabled?

-Covenant Eyes is able to see Internet activity within Private Browsing.
-We do not rely on access to browsing history to provide accurate Reports.
+Covenant Eyes is able to see internet activity within Private Browsing.
+Covenant Eyes does not rely on access to browsing history to provide Reports.

 How is activity reported?

 When Private Browsing is enabled, it can disable the Covenant Eyes extension.
 The extension’s job is to label a URL as a Viewed Page, Secondary Content, or Web Content.
 Without the extension enabled, all browsing activity will appear on the Report as Web Content.
-Web Content may refer to background URLs for items on a page such as images, ads, etc. The activity will still be rated accurately.
+The activity will still be rated accurately.
 Accountability Partners should investigate all Web Content, specifically highly rated Web Content.

 Covenant Eyes does not alert Accountability Partners when Private Browsing was enabled.